EricomSoftwareLtd/Shield/Setup/Shield-Changelog.md

 ### New Features

 - New Policy Option for Printing:
-  -	Disabled: Printing is Disabled
+  -Disabled: Printing is Disabled
-  -	Protected: Printing is Enabled if Download is Enabled/Sanitize
+  -Protected: Printing is Enabled if Download is Enabled/Sanitize
-  -	Enable: Printing is Enabled (regardless of Download Policy)
+  -Enable: Printing is Enabled (regardless of Download Policy)
 - License enforcement for intelligent isolation #5323
 - Stay in shield on Redirect Mode
 - Admin: Configuration of Browser Scaler (Dynamic)